jaenicke/appcentral/README.md

 Supported versions of Delphi / C#
 ---------------------------------
 This project was written using Delphi 11 Community Edition and Visual Studio 2022 Community Edition.
-At the moment x86 only and .NET 4.8 is used.
+I used x86 only and .NET 4.8 for the demo, but meanwhile I tested other .NET versions as well.
+Be sure to have a look into the how-to file, because there are a few possible pitfalls.

 Example
 -------